Liquid-crystal display: General characteristics

 The optical effect of a TN device in the voltage-on state is far less dependent on variations in the device thickness than that in the voltage-off state.
 Because of this, TN displays with low information content and no backlighting are usually operated between crossed polarizers such that they appear bright with no voltage (the eye is much more sensitive to variations in the dark state than the bright state).
 As most of 2010-era LCDs are used in television sets, monitors and smartphones, they have high-resolution matrix arrays of pixels to display arbitrary images using backlighting with a dark background.
 When no image is displayed, different arrangements are used.
 For this purpose, TN LCDs are operated between parallel polarizers, whereas IPS LCDs feature crossed polarizers.
 In many applications IPS LCDs have replaced TN LCDs, particularly in smartphones.
 Both the liquid crystal material and the alignment layer material contain ionic compounds.
 If an electric field of one particular polarity is applied for a long period of time, this ionic material is attracted to the surfaces and degrades the device performance.
 This is avoided either by applying an alternating current or by reversing the polarity of the electric field as the device is addressed (the response of the liquid crystal layer is identical, regardless of the polarity of the applied field).

 Displays for a small number of individual digits or fixed symbols (as in digital watches and pocket calculators) can be implemented with independent electrodes for each segment.
-In contrast, full alphanumeric or variable graphics displays are usually implemented with pixels arranged as a matrix consisting of electrically connected rows on one side of the LC layer and columns on the other side, which makes it possible to address each pixel at the intersections.
+In contrast, full alphanumeric or variable graphics displays are usually implemented with pixels arranged as a matrix consisting of electrically connected rows on one side of the liquid crystal (LC) layer and columns on the other side, which makes it possible to address each pixel at the intersections.
 The general method of matrix addressing consists of sequentially addressing one side of the matrix, for example by selecting the rows one-by-one and applying the picture information on the other side at the columns row-by-row.
-For details on the various matrix addressing schemes see passive-matrix and active-matrix addressed LCDs.

-LCDs are manufactured in cleanrooms borrowing techniques from semiconductor manufacturing and using large sheets of glass whose size has increased over time.
-Several displays are manufactured at the same time, and then cut from the sheet of glass, also known as the mother glass or LCD glass substrate.
-The increase in size allows more displays or larger displays to be made, just like with increasing wafer sizes in semiconductor manufacturing.
-The glass sizes are as follows: